lilas-solutions/lilas-solutions.github.io/content/en/minibiz-terms-service.md

 ### 5. License and Ownership

-#### **Usage License**:
+#### **Usage License**
-We grant you a limited, non-exclusive, non-transferable license to use Mini Business.
-This license is subject to your compliance with these Terms.
+We grant you a limited, non-exclusive, non-transferable license to use Mini Business, subject to your compliance with these Terms.

-#### **Ownership**:
+#### **Ownership**
 All intellectual property rights in Mini Business, including but not limited to trademarks, content, and technology, remain the sole property of Lilas Solutions SpA.

 ---

-### 6. Pricing and Subscriptions
+### 6. Plans and Subscriptions

-Currently, Mini Business is free to use.
-In the future, we may introduce user tiers, including:
-- **Free Tier**: Test the app’s functionality in offline mode.
-- **Paid Tiers**: Access additional features, such as online data backup and advanced business functionalities.

-Details regarding pricing and subscription terms will be provided when these features are launched.
+- **Basic (free)**: 1 owned business, offline-only, no cloud sync, no AI document scanning, no team invitations.
+You may join Pro businesses as a member.
+- **Pro (paid)**: Up to 3 owned businesses, cloud sync and multi-device access, unlimited team invitations, AI document scanning (100 scans per business per month).
+- **Ownership vs membership**: Plan limits apply to owned businesses.
+Membership in other businesses is not limited.
+If a Pro subscription lapses, owned businesses revert to Basic capabilities until the subscription is restored.
+- **Pricing and payment**: Pro is sold as a subscription via app stores.
+Pricing, taxes, and currency are shown at purchase and may vary by region.
+We may offer promotional or trial periods as indicated in the store at purchase time.

 ---

+### 7. Billing, Renewal, and Cancellation

+- Subscriptions are billed through the platform where you purchase (e.g., App Store, Google Play).
+Platform terms govern billing, taxes, and refunds.
+- Unless otherwise stated, subscriptions renew automatically until canceled.
+You can cancel anytime in your store account settings; access continues through the paid period.
+- Downgrades or lapses convert owned businesses to Basic features; sync and AI features stop until Pro is restored.

+### 8. AI Features and Quotas

+- AI document scanning is available on Pro only and is subject to a monthly quota of 100 scans per business.
+Usage is tracked to enforce this limit.
+- Supported inputs include images (JPEG/PNG) and PDFs for extracting sales or purchase data.
+Always review extracted results before saving; AI output may contain errors.

+### 9. Sync, Multi-Device Use, and Availability

+- Basic operates offline and does not sync to the cloud.
+Pro enables cloud sync and multi-device access.
+- Sync depends on network availability; delays or temporary unavailability may occur.
+Changing active business triggers data reload and sync for that business.
+- In case of conflicting edits, the app may require you to choose between your version and the server version.

+### 10. Team Members and Invitations

+- Team invitations are available on Pro.
+Business owners manage invitations and member removal.
+- Invitation codes may expire and can be limited to a specific email.
+Members can add/edit business data as permitted by the app.

-### 7. Limitation of Liability
+### 11. Limitation of Liability

 We provide Mini Business "as is" and disclaim all warranties, express or implied, including but not limited to fitness for a particular purpose.
 Lilas Solutions SpA shall not be liable for any direct, indirect, incidental, or consequential damages arising from the use of the app.

 ---

-### 8. Termination
+### 12. Termination

 We reserve the right to terminate or suspend your access to Mini Business if you violate these Terms or engage in unauthorized use of the app.
 Termination does not waive any rights or remedies available to us under applicable law.

 ---

-### 9. Modifications to the Terms
+### 13. Modifications to the Terms

 We may update these Terms from time to time.
-Any changes will be communicated through the initial screen of the application.
+Any changes will be communicated through the application.
 Continued use of the app after such modifications constitutes your acceptance of the revised Terms.

 ---

-### 10. Governing Law
+### 14. Governing Law

 These Terms shall be governed by and construed in accordance with the laws of Chile.
 Any disputes arising from these Terms shall be resolved in the courts of Chile.

 ---

-### 11. Contact Information
+### 15. Contact Information

 For questions or concerns regarding these Terms, please contact us:
 - **Lilas Solutions SpA**